-The newly released documents, showing the back-and-forth among USAID officials trying to respond to the ZunZuneo revelation, contain dozens of redactions largely for personal-privacy reasons.
+The newly released documents, showing the back-and-forth among USAID officials, contain dozens of redactions largely for personal-privacy reasons.
 But most censored items appeared to be benign bits of information like officials' email addresses and general narratives that, at times, describe journalists.

 "Um, this could be worse.
 (Redacted lines) this Jack Gillum guy, and unfortunately, Desmond Butler, who has written extensively and unfavorably on crappy USG programming in Cuba in the past," wrote one former official, Joseph McSpedon, referring to this reporter and Butler, who's covered U.S. government programs there.

 Under the president's instructions , the U.S. should not withhold or censor government files merely because they might be embarrassing.
 USAID cited privacy exemptions in 82 requests last year, and that was the exception cited most often.